netdata/netdata/packaging/docker/README.md

 See our full list of Docker images at [Docker Hub](https://hub.docker.com/r/netdata/netdata).

+Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
+Read about the information collected, and learn how to-opt, on our [anonymous statistics](/docs/anonymous-statistics.md) page.

+The usage statistics are _vital_ for us, as we use them to discover bugs and priortize new features.
+We thank you for _actively_ contributing to Netdata's future.

 ## Limitations running the Agent in Docker

 For monitoring the whole host, running the Agent in a container can limit its capabilities.
 Some data, like the host OS